 BRIT AMBASSADOR SUPPORT

-To both raise awareness and support students, British Sporting Icons joined us as BRIT Ambassadors to inspire, encourage and thank teams taking on their Row Britannia Challenge.
+To both raise awareness and support universities, colleges and their students, Olympians, Paralympians, sports personalities, adventurers and explorers joined us as BRIT Ambassadors to inspire, encourage and thank teams taking on their Row Britannia Challenge.
 They understand mental health, fitness and wellbeing and lent their voices to our UK-wide campaign.

 Universities and colleges were asked to host Row Britannia and our BRIT Ambassadors chose locations that they studied at, have a connection with or were keen to visit.